Jeremy Bobb

 Jeremy Bobb (born May 13, 1981) is an American actor who has appeared on stage, television and in feature films.
 He had a recurring role in CBS's 2013 drama Hostages as White House Chief of Staff Quintin Creasy and co-starred as Herman Barrow in the Cinemax TV series The Knick.
 In 2014, he played Stevie in the crime-drama film The Drop.
+In 2017 he played morally flexible frontier newspaperman A.T.
+Grigg in the Godless miniseries on Netflix.
 In 2019, Bobb appeared in the Netflix series Russian Doll.
+In 2023, he appeared as Detective Mayhew in the Peacock mini series The Continental.

 He attended Otterbein University and received a Bachelor of Fine Arts degree in 2003.